If the data says go left, you go left

 Management-driven means that everything you hear is infused with opinions and prejudices.
 That includes the conflicting (political) interests in the organization, meaning you have to go whichever way the wind blows.
 This kind of culture of papering over the cracks focuses on achieving low-hanging goals, instead of improving from the customer’s perspective.
 The passion and the focus are missing in these kinds of environments.
 People and customers are being led on.

 In the case of data-driven management, practical data comes first.
 The numbers and events speak for themselves.
 No one can hijack reality and make things look better or worse than they are: the data is known and reflects reality.
-Datacratic is more democratic than democratic.

 Practical example

-Every decision made by the International Bike Group, the winner of the Dutch Data Science & BI Award, is based on data.
+Every decision made by the International Bike Group, a winner of the Dutch Data Science & BI Award, is based on data.
 Whether it comes to the number of people they have to deploy per segment of the day in the call center, to the supply volume to be produced.
 That’s information the company already has before the supplier even delivers a bike.
 Davy Louwers, CFO of IBG, says: “By smartly using data, we noticed that the purchasing process of a regular bike and an e-bike look very different.
 The customer journey for an e-bike looks much more like buying a car than that of buying a normal city bike.”

 This example demonstrates how data can be used to ensure that your activities match the consumer’s behavior.
 Having access to this kind of data enables you to: